Key Achievement

 Displacement current is the reverse of Faraday induction!

-Changing shells torque nucleons just as changing nucleons reorient shells.
+Changing valence shells torque nucleons (via gyroscopic coupling) just as changing nucleon rotation reorients aether which reorients shells.
 The symmetry is mechanical, not mathematical accident.

 Derivation Goal

-Prove rigorously that changing bonding shell configurations (∂E/∂t) create torques on internal rotating nucleons that produce the exact curl relationship:
+Prove rigorously that changing valence shell configurations (\( \partial \mathbf{E} / \partial t \)) create torques on internal rotating nucleons (active stars with iron cores per SSP) that produce the exact curl relationship:

 Physical Setup